skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/verify.md

 If you see files marked that **webadmins/you-should-SEE-this-file--webadmins...** then you have successfully verified that the webadmins can do their job.
 Also make sure the function is generating logs in CloudWatch logs.

+* *(Optional)* Test Lambda for alternate bucket prefix

+If time permits, repeat the previous steps in this task except create a new Lambda function such as `verifyfunction1` and set bucket prefix in the new Lambda function code to `appadmins`.
+What are the contents of the output file when the new Lambda function is invoked?
+Why is the result different than with the `webadmins` bucket prefix?

 Congratulations!

 ## Task 4 <small>Cleanup</small>